-In accordance with federal and state laws, and Michigan Tech policies, if an individual becomes aware of harassment or discrimination based upon protected class, this must be reported to the immediate supervisor and/or the Office of Institutional Equity.
+In accordance with federal and state laws, and Michigan Tech policies, if an individual becomes aware of harassment or discrimination based upon protected class, this must be reported to the immediate supervisor and/or the Equal Opportunity Compliance & Title IX Office.
 Any allegations of sexual harassment, sexual assault, dating violence, domestic violence, or stalking that an employee becomes aware of should be reported to the Title IX Coordinator.

 An individual who for any reason feels uncomfortable reporting a suspected violation through established channels may file an anonymous report by calling 1-844-490-0055 or by visiting Michigan Tech’s Hotline:

 Michigan Technological University asserts that no retaliatory action will be taken against anyone for reporting or inquiring in good faith about potential ethical misconduct or violation of University Policies, procedures, ordinances or regulations.